Mildred Harnack: Literary figure

 In 1936, her German translation of Irving Stone's biography of Vincent van Gogh, Lust for Life, was published.
 She continued to work as a translator for publishing houses.
 In January 1937, Fish-Harnack visited the United States, and stayed with Leiser in New York for two weeks, which was the last time that Leiser saw Fish-Harnack.
 Leiser found Fish-Harnack changed, from the open and trusting person she had known into someone who seemed distant and superior, a side-effect of the deceit necessary to hide her true feelings in Germany.
 Fish-Harnack's high school friend Mady Emmerling found Fish-Harnack to be overly cautious, frightened, and reserved, all indicative of having lived in the Nazi state for four years.
 Fish-Harnack had become used to assuming a persona, or passing, to fool the Nazi state.
 Many of her friends assumed from her bearing that she had become a Nazi.
-Immediately after staying with Leiser, Fish-Harnack went on a campus lecture tour that in Haverford College, New York University, University of Chicago, and University of Wisconsin - Madison, whose theme was "The German Relation to Current American Literature".
+Immediately after staying with Leiser, Fish-Harnack went on a campus lecture tour that included Haverford College, New York University, University of Chicago, and University of Wisconsin, whose theme was "The German Relation to Current American Literature".
 Leonard attended the lecture at Madison and was unwilling to endorse Fish-Harnack's lecture when she asked for a written recommendation.
 However, at Haverford, Douglas V. Steere, who did not know her, found her presentation to be "vivid and full of charm".
 She visited her relatives during the tour and left in the spring to return to Berlin.